coffeeslammer/interactiveRating/README.md

 # Frontend Mentor - Interactive rating component solution

+# Update

+I have further refactored my code to use form and radio buttons.
+I still have more I would like to do but it's working better and much cleaner.

 ## Overview

 - I started this one before joining frontend mentor.
 After I joined I then broke it and redid it using the matching color scheme and matching .svg